How to Process Commissions Faster with an Agency Management System

 Without an agency management system with commissions processing capabilities, all of these steps (especially steps 3 and 4) include manual data entry, which can take days.

-This is the biggest time-savings area for agencies—where many say they spend 75% less time processing commissions after they switched to AgencyBloc.
+Importing and processing is typically the biggest time-savings spot for agencies—where many say they spend 75% less time processing commissions after they switched to AgencyBloc.
 This is because they are no longer manually entering data line by line or copying and pasting renewal data, and all the policy and commission data is already within AgencyBloc and tied together.

 Once commissions are processed, you can download and send agent statements, or you can give your agents a login to view their statements.

 This was a very high-level explanation of processing commissions in AgencyBloc.
-For more detail, check out this eBook: The Agency's Guide to Commissions: Efficient Processing, Uncovering Misses, & Analyzing Performance.
+For more detail, check out this guide: The Agency's Guide to Commissions: Efficient Processing, Uncovering Misses, & Analyzing Performance.

 Commission analysts are also responsible for identifying and reconciling missed commissions.
 To do this, they: